 This recovery group’s purpose is to learn a new way of living.
 The Eating Disorder group addresses Anorexia and Bulimia.
 The Food Addiction group addresses compulsive overeating and those on the diet roller coaster.
 We have learned, our tendency is to compulsively try to control food or to be out of control with food.
 At your own pace, you will learn to trust, to ask for your needs to be met, to say “no” when it is appropriate, to express your feelings, and to hang around when all you want to do is run.

 This group deals with Romance and Relationship Addiction only, and provides a safe place to deal with the depression, isolation, lack of trust, and the unhealthy use of love and relationships as a means of achieving worth.

 Codependent Women in a Relationship with a Sexually Addicted Man

 Sexual addiction and its causes are largely unknown to most people.
 This group not only provides support, but also helps women seek an understanding of their own personal issues.
 Codependents can confront their own denial and behavior while gaining insight and understanding of their spouse’s sexual addiction.

 Recovery from Anger

-These recovery groups are for men and women who find that anger is their first response to problems of any size.
-The anger may be very evident as rage, or less obvious in terms of withdrawal and isolation.
-These groups focus on managing a God-given emotion in constructive ways.
+These recovery groups are for men and women who find that their anger is the first response to the problems of any size.
+The anger may be very evident as rage, or less obvious in terms of withdraw and isolation.
+These groups focus on managing a God-given emtion in constructive ways.